-- 1. No longer taking the required number of credits. - 2.
-Guilty of misconduct during the term of office. - 3.
-Failing to perform the duties of the office to which elected.
+- No longer taking the required number of credits. - Misconduct during the term of office. - Failing to perform the duties of the office to which elected.

 CLUBS

 Student groups are organized under the sponsorship of the school.
 New clubs may be organized by petitioning the administration for the creation of a particular activity.
 If the club can be sponsored, an advisor will be appointed and the organization will be sanctioned by the school.
 Students are encouraged to find an activity they enjoy and to participate in it.